HCoggers/301d44-lab-03/README.md

 ## Feature 01: Display Images

-Harry was Driver, Aaron was Navigator
+Harry was Driver, Aaron was Navigator for half the time, then we swapped.

 Estimate of time needed to complete: 1 hr

 Start time: 9:00am

-Finish time: 9:49am
+Finish time: 12:17am

-Actual time needed to complete: 49 minutes
+Actual time needed to complete: 3 hr 17 min